Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-• (a) To the extent provided in § 1026 of this chapter, all covered employers shall give preference in contracting and subcontracting to Indian certified entities.
+• (a) To the extent provided in § 1026 of this chapter, all covered employers shall give preference in contracting and subcontracting to Anishinaabe or Indigenous certified entities.

-• (b) If one (1) or more qualified Indian certified entities submit a bid that is within ten (10%) percent of the lowest competitive bid, the covered employer shall give one of the qualified Indian certified entities submitting such a bid the opportunity to negotiate an acceptable bid.
+• (b) If one (1) or more qualified Anishinaabe or Indigenous certified entities submit a bid that is within 10% of the lowest competitive bid, the covered employer shall give the qualified Anishinaabe or Indigenous certified entities submitting such a bid the opportunity to negotiate an acceptable bid.

-• (c) In accordance with §§ 1012 and 1014 of this chapter, the director shall formulate and the Board shall approve regulations providing guidance on implementing the requirements of this section and for implementing Indian contracting preference when the awarding entity uses a method other than competition to select a contractor.
+• (c) In accordance with §§ 1012 and 1014 of this chapter, the TERO Director shall formulate and the Commission shall approve regulations providing guidance on implementing the requirements of this section and for implementing Anishinaabe or Indigenous contracting preference when the awarding entity uses a method other than competition to select a contractor.

-• (d) Whenever feasible, the covered employer shall submit to the director, at least thirty (30) days in advance of the deadline for the submission of bids for a contract or subcontract, a list of all related contracts and subcontracts contemplated by the covered employer in order to enable the director to give Indian Certified Entities the opportunity to prepare bids for such related contracts and subcontracts.
+• (d) Whenever feasible, the covered employer shall submit to the TERO Director, at least 30 calendar days in advance of the deadline for the submission of bids for a contract or subcontract, a list of all related contracts and subcontracts contemplated by the covered employer in order to enable the Director to give Anishinaabe or Indigenous certified entities the opportunity to prepare bids for such related contracts and subcontracts.

-• (e) Any covered employer or Indian certified entity entering into a contract under the Indian preference provisions of this chapter consents to the jurisdiction of the Band’s Court of Central Jurisdiction for purposes of resolving any dispute arising under such contract, provided that nothing in this subsection shall waive the sovereign immunity of the Band.
+• (e) Any covered employer or Anishinaabe or Indigenous certified entity entering into a contract under the Anishinaabe or Indigenous preference provisions of this chapter consents to the jurisdiction of the Band’s Court of Central Jurisdiction for purposes of resolving any dispute arising under such contract, provided that nothing in this subsection shall waive the sovereign immunity of the Band.

 Historical and Statutory Notes